|

 first impressions committed to paper in bold outlines

-to capture a personality when they are talking and
+like to capture a personality when they are talking

-then leave it until later when I can get a photograph
+angles then leave it until later when I can get

 While